Stomach cancer

 A small camera is located on the tip of the endoscope, which transmits images from inside the body onto a monitor.
 The doctor can evaluate changes in the gastric mucosa and remove tissue samples from areas that look suspicious.

 The examination is only slightly inconvenient for patients.
 However, many people find a gastroscopy unpleasant.
-A sedative can be prescribed before the examination upon request.
+A sedative or short-acting anesthetic can be requested for the examination.
+Complications from a gastroscopy are rare.

 The tissue samples are sent to a special lab and viewed under a microscope.
 Typically, it takes a few days before the results are available.